-We’ve all heard “don’t judge a book by it’s cover,” but what about beauty products?
-Beauty is an $8.1 billion global industry and with it comes a lot of plastic and packaging.
-Shower products, soaps, skincare bottles, sheet masks, makeup remover cotton pads-it all adds up in our trash to be, well, trash!
+We’ve all heard “don’t judge a book by its cover,” but what about beauty products?
+Beauty is an $8.1 billion global industry, and with it comes a lot of plastic and packaging.
+Shower products, soaps, skincare bottles, sheet masks, makeup remover cotton pads-it all add up in our trash to be, well, trash!

 Some consumers and advocates have started pushing against big brands when it comes to packaging and other waste.
-The Instagram account Estee Laundry has called out repeat offenders such as Pat McGrath Labs who includes handfuls of gold sequins in her packaging.
+The Instagram account Estee Laundry has called out repeat offenders such as Pat McGrath Labs, who include handfuls of gold sequins in her packaging.
 Sequins are not recyclable and take hundreds of years to break down in a landfill.

 It is heartwarming that some consumers have started to push back against brands.
 But the tides haven’t turned to really impact the industry in a meaningful way.
 But before you start feeling too guilty, know that major corporations contribute much more to global waste than individuals.
 You still may feel like being a part of the solution, rather than the problem.
 Fear not!
 You can have some control over your consumption.